kubo-azu/Click-qPCR/README.md

 The display order on the x-axis of the graph corresponds to the order of gene names in the `Target Gene(s):` window, so you can rearrange the graph by changing the input order of target genes.

-It also corresponds to the order of gene names in the `Treatment Group(s):` window, so you can rearrange the graph by changing the input order of treatment groups.
+It also corresponds to the order of group names in the `Treatment Group(s):` window, so you can rearrange the graph by changing the input order of treatment groups.

 ## Example Analysis with Sample Data